uber/prototool/docs/README.md

 **New: The v1.4.0 release contains many additions and improvements, including:**

-**- A new [V2 Style Guide](../style) and matching lint group containing 39 new lint rules over our V1 Style Guide that helps with producing consistent, maintainable Protobuf definitions.
+**- A new [V2 Style Guide](../style) and matching lint group containing 39 new lint rules over our V1 Style Guide that helps with producing consistent, maintainable Protobuf definitions.**
-- A new [breaking change detector](breaking.md) that checks for breaking changes on a per-package basis, either against git branches or tags, or a file with your previously saved state.
+**- A new [breaking change detector](breaking.md) that checks for breaking changes on a per-package basis, either against git branches or tags, or a file with your previously saved state.**
 - A new [descriptor-set command](#prototool-descriptor-set) to produce `FileDescriptorSets` for external tools or for manual JSON queries with `jq`.
 - A new [maintained Docker image](docker.md) to provide a consistent environment for common Protobuf plugins.
 - Granular control over the [protoc cache](protoc.md).
-- TLS and unix domain socket support for [grpc](grpc.md)**
+- TLS and unix domain socket support for [grpc](grpc.md).

 **See [CHANGELOG.md](../CHANGELOG.md) for full details.**